SAP/fundamental-ngx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 ### Usage

-While this project is still in development, it will be stored on the private SAP hybris npm registry.
-If you have not set up your `~/.npmrc` node configuration to pull from this registry, you'll need to follow the instructions at <https://repository.hybris.com/webapp/#/home> to do so.
-Log in and search for "npm-repository" in the "Set Me Up" search box for details.

-Then, to install the library, run:

-`npm install --save fundamental-ngx`

-This will add Angular Fundamental to your node_modules dependencies.

-Next we need to include the Fundamental UI CSS in your Angular application.
+We need to include the Fundamental UI CSS in your Angular application.
 Open your `angular.json` file and add the following to the `styles` array:

 `"./node_modules/fundamental-ui/dist/fundamental-ui.css"`